About The Survey

 Founder and Director

 Christine Moorman is the T. Austin Finch, Sr. Professor of Business Administration at The Fuqua School of Business, Duke University.
 Her research interests are focused on marketing strategy with a particular emphasis on how customers, managers, organizations, and financial markets learn about marketing.
 Professor Moorman has published her research in top marketing and management journals and she is the author of Strategy from the Outside In: Profiting from Customer Value, which was awarded the 2011 Berry Book prize for the best book in the field of marketing.
-Named a Fellow of the American Marketing Association in 2017, she was also awarded the 2012 Paul D. Converse Award for significant contributions to marketing theory and to the advancement of science in marketing.
+She was named the AMA-Irwin-McGraw-Hill Distinguished Marketing Educator in 2018, a Fellow of the American Marketing Association in 2017, and awarded the 2012 Paul D. Converse Award for significant contributions to the advancement of science in marketing.
+Professor Moorman is the Editor-in-Chief of the Journal of Marketing.
+Her research has been supported by grants from the Marketing Science Institute and the National Science Foundation.
 Christine is available to discuss survey results and conduct media interviews.
 Learn more about Christine Moorman.

 Partners support The CMO Survey with intellectual and financial resources.
 Individual company data are never shared beyond The CMO Survey.

 Deloitte’s CMO Services recognizes that CMOs are facing immense change and pressure to deliver.
 Not just for marketing, but for the health of their businesses.
 Deloitte helps CMOs solve their challenges in brand strategy, customer engagement, customer analytics, marketing operations, digital innovation, and risk mitigation.
 They help marketing professionals imagine, deliver, and run the future.